Berean Baptist Academy

 · Possess the ability to develop, articulate, and defend a biblical worldview

-· Make decisions in dress and deportment that presents the student as modest and appropriate to the setting
+· Make decisions in dress and deportment that present the student as modest and appropriate to the setting

 · Participate in social media in a manner that promotes godliness and sensitivity to others

-· Choose entertainments that do not detract from the reputation of Christianity
+· Choose entertainments that does not detract from the reputation of Christianity

 A student who is characterized as a Servant Leader will: